kmonsoor/rss-feed-downloader/README.md

 It can download content from a RSS feed link

+You can run like this command:

+    python downloader.py --feed=<RSS-Feed-URL> --output=<PATH-TO-DIRECTORY>

+    if no "--output" argument is supplied, default location will YOUR_OS_DECLARED_HOME_FOLDER

-for now, you have to use function to initiate download:
+By importing "download" module, you can use this function to initiate download:

-    download(link, local_folder)
+    download(rss_link, local_folder)

-TODO:
-   1. parsing the CLI arguments
+Yet TO-DO:
-   2.  completing partial download from FTP server
+   (.)  completing partial download from FTP server